sifophp/sifoweb/docs/installation/index.md

     bash scripts/create_instance.sh mywebapp mywebapp.local

 You'll need to add in your `/etc/hosts` (Linux and Mac) an entry `mywebapp.local` with the IP of the server.
-In case you are planning to have multiple and dynamic subdomains a DNS server is recommended.
+In case you are planning to have multiple and dynamic subdomains a DNS server is recommended (as we suggested with Vagrant installation).

 **Example of `hosts`**